 - Astigmatism

-Dry eyes are associated with seasonal allergies, but they can be a year-round problem if you wear contacts.
-This is because residue gets stuck to your lenses and interferes with your eyes getting the moisture they need.
+Dry eyes often come with seasonal allergies, but they can be a year-round problem if you wear contacts.
+This is due to residue sticking to your lenses, preventing moisture from getting to your eyes.
 The result is sensitive eyes that feel irritated or gritty.
-Daily contacts give your eyes a break and allow them to get much-need moisture and oxygen.
+Daily contacts give your eyes a break and allow them to get much-needed moisture and oxygen.

 Astigmatism causes blurred vision and other problems.
 This is due to a misshapen lens or cornea, making it difficult to focus light on the retina.
-The cause of astigmatism isn’t currently known, but daily contacts are available to help you see clearly.
+Fortunately, daily contacts formulated for astigmatism are available to help you see clearly.

 2. Don’t Wear Contacts While Swimming or Showering